The Future of Film Promotion Series (Movie Marketing Case Study)

-We ran the film Lazarro again but this time in the middle of the film’s theatrical run.
-After the results of Test 1 we wanted to confirm the insight that despite promoting the specific film, we could also achieve a sales boost on other films.
-Again we followed the 1 day page view and 7 day showtimes click retargeting and tracking strategy.
-Ad copies were changed to be more about the venue and we changed the advertising goal from specific film purchase to any fim purchase.
+We ran the film Lazarro again, but this time in the middle of the film’s theatrical run.
+After the results of Case Study 1, we wanted to confirm the insight that despite promoting the specific film, we could also achieve a sales boost on other films.
+Again we followed the 1 day page view and 7 day showtimes click re-targeting and tracking strategy.
+Ad copies were changed to be more about the venue and we changed the advertising goal from specific film purchase to any film purchase.

 If you would like to know more CONTACT US